 A live, online workshop for families and their supporting professionals.

 In more normal years, this workshop is run as a live event - but running it live on Zoom means that it becomes accessible to all families across the UK and Ireland without the need to arrange travel and childcare.
-The school holiday break is a perfect time to invest your time in understanding the links between Sensory Integration and Deafness, and to put plans in place for the new year.
 You’ll have access to the replay of the workshop afterwards so you can go back and refresh your memory at any point.

 Amy Stephens MRCSLT is a Consultant Speech and Language Therapist and Advanced Practitioner in Ayres Sensory Integration with more than 20 years experience supporting Deaf children and their families.
 Amy is the UK’s leading expert in Sensory Integration and Deafness.
 She is a lecturer for Sensory Integration Education, the UK training body for SI professional training, and is the Royal College of Speech and Language Therapists’ national Clinical Adviser in Sensory Integration.
 Amy splits her time between lecturing, clinical work and mentoring, and is currently writing a book on Sensory Strategies for Deaf Children